-The Czech Republic is one of the states in the central Europe which is bordered by Germany, Austria, Poland, and Slovakia.
+The Czech Republic is a central European country bordered by Germany, Austria, Poland, and Slovakia.
 The country covers an area of 78,866 square kilometers with Prague being the largest city and its capital city as well.
 The Czech Republic has a parliamentary representative democracy characterized by the pluralistic multi-party system.
 In the country the premier is the head of government while the president is the head of state but with limited powers.
 The executive powers of the premier are derived from the constitution of the country.
 The Czech Republic has a population of about 1.2 million people divided into several ethnic groups.
 The country is also home to several foreigners mostly from Ukraine, Slovakia, Poland, Germany America, China, and Vietnam.
-Ethnic groups in the Czech Republic include;
+Ethnic groups in the Czech Republic include:

-The people of Czech are the largest ethnic group in the country with its population accounting for 63.7% of the country’s population translating to 6.7 million people.
+The Czech people are the largest ethnic group in the country with its population accounting for 63.7% of the country’s population, translating to 6.7 million people.
 The group was initially called the Bohemians because of their initial settlement in Bohemia during the late Iron Age.
 However, they migrated into the various modern day settlements in the 20th century.
 Czechs are also found in US, UK, Italy, Germany, and Canada.
-Czechs are believed to have been brought into the Czech Republic by their forefather Cech or by Premyl who established a dynasty that ruled for 400 years up to 1306.
+Czechs are believed to have been brought into the Czech Republic by their forefather Cech or by Václav Havel who established a dynasty that ruled for 400 years up to 1306.
 Some of the notable figures associated to Czechs include Charles IV, a Holy Roman Emperor, Vaclav Hava who was the last president of Czechoslovakia and the first president of Czech Republic.
 Czechs are famous for sports, music, art and literature.
-The ethnic group lives mainly in three regions of Czech Republic; Bohemia, Czech Silesia, and Moravia.
+The ethnic group lives mainly in three regions of Czech Republic, namely Bohemia, Czech Silesia, and Moravia.

 The Other Ethnic Groups